cvdabbeele/cloudOneOnAWS/README.md

 Edit the `00_define_vars.sh` file with the built in editor
 >  ![cloud9FileEditor](images/cloud9FileEditor.png)

+1. Update the following variables:
+- `DSSC_AC`           # your SmartCheck activation key
+- `TREND_AP_KEY`      # your AP key created in C1AS by adding a "group" for MoneyX
+- `TREND_AP_SECRET`   # your AP secret created in C1AS by adding a "group" for MoneyX
+- `C1API_KEY`         # API key created in C1WS (Role= Full Access)
+- `DOCKERHUB_USERNAME`
+- `DOCKERHUB_PASSWORD`

-#### A note on shared AWS accounts:
+2. `AWS_PROJECT` and shared AWS accounts:
 - If you are sharing an AWS account with someone else, make sure that both of you use a different AWS_PROJECT name.
-- Also, one project name **may not be a subset of the other**.  e.g. c1 and c1b would be bad, but c1a and c1b would all be good.
+- Also, one project name **may not be a subset of the other**.  e.g. c1 and c1b would be bad, but c1a and c1b would be good.
 - To make sure that you do not "see" each other's projects, pipelines, clusters, registries etc, it is best to both use a **different AWS region**

-You will need a License key for:
-- Trend Micro Cloud One Container (Image) Security, and one for
-- Trend Micro Cloud One Application Control
-You can request trial keys via your Account Manager or SE.
-Enter your own configuration variables in the config file at least for

-- `DSSC_AC`
-- `TREND_AP_KEY`
-- `TREND_AP_SECRET`
-- `C1API_KEY`
-- `DOCKERHUB_USERNAME`
-- `DOCKERHUB_PASSWORD`
+3. Preview of the RUNTIME-protection option of Cloud One Workload Security The script assumes that you have access to the C1WS-RUNTIME option.
+If you do NOT have access to it, then add/uncomment the following line to/in your 00_define_vars.sh:
+`export C1CS_RUNTIME="false"`
+If this line does not exist, the script will default that variable to `true`  (This is for backward compatibility with earlier versions of this script)

 The rest are preconfigured (default) variables which you do not need to change.
+However, you may want to change the `DSSC_PASSWORD` as well.

 #### 7. run  `. ./up.sh` to deploy the environment